Harish0124/Udemy-Clone-Website/README.md

 # Udemy-Clone-Website
-Udemy Clone Website    This is a front-end Udemy Clone Website built using HTML5 and CSS3.
+  This is a front-end Udemy Clone Website built using HTML5 and CSS3.
 Udemy Clone Website.It recreates the basic layout and design of the Udemy platform, including a navigation bar, search bar, course categories, featured courses, and footer.

 Features